My Colors. My Mind. My Life.

 Public Transit Campaign

 The “My Colors.
-My Mind.
-My Life.”
+My Mind.”
 Stigma Reduction Campaign showcases the artwork of local older adults who have participated in our creative art therapy classes.
 The multicultural campaign is featured on buses and in bus shelters across Orange County.
-It is designed to shift the broader public, social, and structural perception about mental illness.
+It is designed to shift the broader public, social, and structural perception about behavioral health conditions.

 “My Colors.
-My Mind.
-My Life.” celebrates the unique talent of each artist.
+My Mind.” celebrates the unique talent of each artist.
 It embraces their vision, their experiences, and their story telling through art.
-The campaign aspires to remind us to take care of own mental health, to normalize mental health conversations, and to treat others with respect, dignity, and compassion.
+The campaign aspires to remind us to take care of own behavioral health, to normalize behavioral health conversations, and to treat others with respect, dignity, and compassion.

 Tips to Reduce Stigma & Discrimination